rxing-core/rxing/README.md

 ```

 ## Latest Release Notes
+* *v0.5.5* -> Add support for rMQR, allows building the library without image_formats, fixes an issue with multiple barcode detection.

+    New default feature flag `image_formats` enables all of the `image` crates image formats for use.
+    rMQR support is basic and is most effective on pure-barcodes.
+    The previous version of the `GenericMultipleBarcodeReader` used the contents of the barcode as they determination of uniquness.
+    This was incorrect and the new version attempts to elimate duplicates by detecting if they are within one another.

 * *v0.5.0* -> Added support for [telepen](https://advanova.co.uk/wp-content/uploads/2022/05/Barcode-Symbology-information-and-History.pdf) thanks to the work of first time contributor [cpwood](https://github.com/cpwood).

     This release also adds the ability to exclude building the "client" result parsing features.
 Currently part of the default